In recent years homosexuality in Uganda has become an increasingly volatile political and social issue.

 Advocating for rights

-This was reflected in the 2009 Anti-Homosexuality Bill, which had a clause that targeted organisations “promoting” homosexuality.
+This was reflected in the 2014 and 2023 versions of the anti-homosexuality legislation, which both included a clause that targeted organisations “promoting” homosexuality.
 Foreign NGOs are often framed as potential drivers of homosexuality.

 These conditions pose challenges when it comes to advocating for the equality and rights of the Ugandan LGBTQI community.
 Communities must feel ownership of arguments for sexual equality.